LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-Our leader selection problem is modeled as a multi-player first-price sealed-bid auction game, where players are the nodes that participate in the cloud denoted by $N=\{1, 2,..., n\}$.
-The type of a player is its SDPC, i.e., $c_i$, which is private.
-The strategy of each player is the bid it submits as its SD fee.
-We denote such a parameter for node $i$ by $b_i$ which is a function of $c_i$; $b_i=\sigma_i (c_i)$ where $\sigma_i$ is an increasing, continuous, and differentiable function.
-We will later prove that the NE solution indeed satisfies such an assumption.
-Assume that the belief of each player about the SDPC of others is independent of the player, and is uniformly distributed in the interval $[0, K]$.
-The payoff of winner and losers are given in (\ref{equation:xx2}) and (\ref{equation:xx4}), respectively.
+In our game, the type of a player is its modified RDPC, i.e., $\widehat{c}_i$, which is private.
+The strategy of each player is the bid it submits as its RD fee.
+Such a parameter denoted by $b_i$ for node $i$ is a function of $\widehat{c}_i$, i.e., $b_i=\sigma_i (\widehat{c}_i)$ where $\sigma_i$ is an increasing, continuous, and differentiable function.
+We will later prove that the Nash Equilibrium (NE) solution indeed satisfies such an assumption.
+Assume that the belief of each player about the modified RDPC of others is independent of the player, and is uniformly distributed in the interval $[0, K]$.
+Furthermore, the payoff of winner and losers of the game are (\ref{equation:xx222}) and (\ref{equation:xx223}), respectively.

 If player $i$ bids $b_i$, its expected payoff is,

 \begin{small}